#command-line-tool #key #simpler #macos #dock #cutler #declarative-config #macos-cli #macos-utilities

 Overview

-cutler is a simple, command-line tool that lets you define your macOS system preferences in a TOML file.
-It wraps the defaults command, giving you an easy way to apply or reverse settings on the go.
+cutler is a straightforward command-line tool that lets you specify your macOS preferences in an easy-to-read TOML file.
+It wraps the defaults command so you can quickly apply or undo settings when needed.

 Check out the Usage section for more details.